 There are various ways to acquire German citizenship.
-In addition to birth and descent from at least one parent with German citizenship, other options include naturalization or adoption by a German citizen.
-A little-known way of acquiring German citizenship is by declaration.
+In addition to birth and descent from at least one parent with German citizenship, there is also naturalization or adoption by a German citizen.
+A little-known option for acquiring German citizenship is the acquisition by declaration.

 In this respect, the provision of Section 5 StAG covers some groups of people who were denied German citizenship in the past due to discrimination, although they should have been granted German citizenship if the citizenship law had been applied without discrimination.